roeegro/SwimFix/training/OpenPose Train Setup Guide.md

 In this section we will walk through the training process, assuming you followed the instructions above successfully.
 1) Compile our modified Caffe:
     -  Go to `training\openpose_caffe_train`
-    - Make sure the `Makefile.config.example` is set up correctly with all correct path (By default it assumes Python2.7 without Anaconda and OpenCV 3), then change the filename to `Makefile.config`
+    - Make sure the `Makefile.config.example` is set up correctly with all correct path (By default it assumes Python2.7 without Anaconda and OpenCV 3), then copy the filename as `Makefile.config` by running `cp Makefile.config.example Makefile.config`
     -   Compile it by running:  `make all -j{num_cores} && make pycaffe -j{num_cores}`.
 2) Generate the training model:
 	- Go to `training\openpose_train`